flaviosdelima/opencart-module-skeleton/README.md

 # opencart-module-skeleton
-This is the basic skeleton  to build a module to opencart 2.x
+This is the basic skeleton  to build a opencart module